dhairyathedev/webwizards-hackathon/README.md

 - **AWS** for reliable cloud infrastructure and services
 - **The open-source community** for amazing tools, libraries, and inspiration
 - **Next.js team** for the excellent React framework
+- CHARUSAT (DEPSTAR) Faculty and Staff for their support and guidance
 ---